 Work With an Experienced Long Term Disability Attorney

-If your back pain is so severe that you are no longer able to work for a living, you may very well be entitled to receive long-term disability benefits.
-Because of the complexities involved with proving that you are disabled by a back pain disorder, it would be in your best interest to consult with an experienced long term disability attorney.
+If your back pain is so severe that you are no longer able to work for a living, you may very well be entitled to get disability benefits.
+Because of the complexities involved with proving that you are disabled by a back pain disorder, it would be in your best interest to consult with an experienced long-term disability attorney.
 If your claim is not handled correctly, your appeal may never be approved while your bills continue to pile up.

-An experienced Long Term Disability lawyer knows how to obtain all of the proper documents and medical opinions to satisfy your burden of proof.
-Mr. Ortiz is an experienced LTD Attorney.
-He and his firm will work with you and with your medical team to maximize your benefits from the insurance company.
-Call (866) 853-7756 for a free case evaluation if your claim has been delayed, denied, or terminated.
+An experienced long-term disability lawyer knows how to obtain all of the proper documents and medical opinions to satisfy your burden of proof.
+Mr. Ortiz is an experienced LTD Attorney that can offer the legal advice and guidance you need to navigate your claim.
+He and his firm will work with you and with your medical team to get the compensation you deserve.